 Load rating:

-When used to push or pull an object, the linear actuator will have to be able to handle the weight of that object in order to actually move it.
-The load rating indicates the weight limit, or load limit, of the actuator.
+When employing a linear actuator to push or pull an object, its capacity must match the weight of the object to ensure effective movement.
+The load rating specifies the maximum weight or load that the actuator can handle.

 Programmability requirements: